-The MCA has the power to refuse to register a ship, even if it is eligible for registration, on the grounds that the ship does not comply with environmental or safety requirements.
+The MCA has the power to refuse to register or terminate the registration of a ship, even if it is eligible for registration, on the grounds that 'having regard to any relevant requirements' it would be inappropriate for the ship to be or to remain registered (section 9 of the Merchant Shipping Act 1995) - for example, if the ship does not comply with environmental or safety requirements.

 There is no legal requirement to register a ship under the UK flag.
 However, an owner will usually register a ship so that jurisdiction can be established over the ship.
 International law provides that all ships using the high seas must possess a national character.
-Registration will also provide evidence of the ship's nationality, it will confer the right to fly the national flag and will provide the right to naval protection, diplomatic protection and consular assistance.
+Registration will also provide evidence of the ship's nationality, confer the right to fly the national flag and provide the right to naval protection, diplomatic protection and consular assistance.
 It will also provide prima facie evidence of the title of the registered owner and of registered mortgages.
 From a lender's perspective, registration is required in order to ensure that a mortgage can be registered against the ship on the Register, thereby enabling mortgagees to protect their interest.